Yao-Wan/Card-Transaction-Fraud-Detection/README.md

 ## Conclusion
 - The fraud algorithms used in this project worked well and helped identify credit card fraud.
+- By rejecting 3% of the transactions, the model is able to catch out 69.4% frauds.
 - There is room for improvement.
 A lot of the processes were manual and time consuming; need more research and communicated with domain experts to come up with finer candidate variables more or hyper parameter tuning could provide a better performing model etc.

 **Please refer to the report and code files for more detail**